bitdotgames/php-jzon/README.md

 * Clone the repo

-*  Follow the standard PHP extension installation procedure: **./configure && make && make install**
+*  Follow the standard PHP extension installation procedure: **phpize && ./configure && make && make install**

 * Add **"extension=jzon.so"** line to your php.ini